-Often, this is because the organization has not created an environment where everyone feels comfortable and respected.
+Often, this is because the organization has yet to create an environment where everyone feels comfortable and respected.

 Perhaps there are an equal number of women and men in leadership positions, but the women are not given equal pay or opportunity for advancement.
 Or maybe people with disabilities — while being given the position within a company — are not given the same accommodations as other employees.

-In order for companies to be successful, they must first acknowledge that everyone is different and that differences should be celebrated.
-Only then can organizations foster an environment of inclusion, where everyone feels comfortable and respected — regardless of their identity or background.
+For companies to succeed, they must first acknowledge that everyone is different and that differences should be celebrated.
+Only then can organizations foster an environment of inclusion where everyone feels comfortable and respected — regardless of their identity or background.

 The prevalence of diversity, equity, and inclusion in the workplace has grown exponentially in recent years, and certainly since the late ’90s.
-This may be due to the many social movements that have taken place since then, such as marriage equality, Black Lives Matter, and the Me Too movement.
-But despite this progress, there is still a lot of work to be done when it comes to ensuring that workplaces are truly inclusive for everyone.
+This may be due to the many social movements that have occurred since then, such as marriage equality, Black Lives Matter, and the Me Too movement.
+But despite this progress, there is still a lot of work to be done to ensure that workplaces are truly inclusive for everyone.

 So, what is the current state of DEI according to facts and figures?
 Let’s take a look at some of the key findings from this year’s Culture Amp report:

-- 81 percent of HR reps agreed that DEI is important to their employee wellbeing and company success; however, only 34 percent of respondents believed they had enough resources to address it
+- Eighty one percent of HR reps agreed that DEI is essential to their employee well-being and company success; however, only 34 percent of respondents believed they had enough resources to address it

 - Over the past year, the workplace experience improved for certain minorities (Black and Asian employees) but declined for others (Latinx and LGBTQ employees)

-A lot of the time, the positive changes we see in the workplace around DEI can be attributed to the efforts of individuals and groups who are passionate about their cause.
-Efforts like Black Lives Matter, for instance, have brought to light the fact that people of color still face significant barriers in the workplace and beyond.
+Often, the positive changes we see in the workplace around DEI can be attributed to the efforts of individuals and groups who are passionate about their cause.
+Efforts like Black Lives Matter, for instance, have highlighted that people of color still face significant barriers in the workplace and beyond.

 So, why are these pitfalls an issue that companies should address?
 Besides making their workforce happier, what’s in it for the CEOs and COOs?
 Let’s take a look.

-When it comes to increasing the diversity, equity, and inclusion of your workplaces, there are obviously benefits for your employees.
-Minorities in your workplace can feel more comfortable and accepted in their environment, and be better able to perform their jobs.
+When it comes to increasing your workplace’s diversity, equity, and inclusion, there are benefits for your employees.
+Minorities in your workplace can feel more comfortable and accepted in their environment and be better able to perform their jobs.

-But alongside these benefits, did you know that there are a number of proven advantages for your business?
+But alongside these benefits, did you know that there are several proven advantages for your business?

-Increasing diversity has been linked with all sorts of positive outcomes for companies, from improved creativity and innovation to increased financial returns.
+Increasing diversity has been linked with many positive outcomes for companies, from improved creativity and innovation to increased financial returns.
 Let’s zoom in a little.